jamietanna/sarahseewhy.github.io/_posts/2022-05-31-announcement.md

 ---
 layout: post
-title: Growing a human
+title: Announcement
 date: 2022-05-31
 ---

-A bit of an announcement: I'm growing a human.
+A bit of an announcement: I'm pregnant!

 I wanted to take a moment to reflect on what the experience has been like, especially what's worked and what hasn't as a mum-to-be in software engineering.